Home > Web Developer Courses

 The MySQL part of the course demonstrates how to create and populate a MySQL database using phpMyAdmin as well with SQL statements directly from PHP.
 Once the database is ready, the course focuses on querying and managing information within the database using native SQL queries.

 The input and output section of the course deals with manipulating and formatting information using the vast number of built in PHP string functions.
 These are important as much of PHP is about preparing information for display on a web page.
 There is also an extensive look at reading and writing files to the web server which offers a means of allowing users to safely upload files to private or public areas on the server via simple HTML forms.

 The course introduces regular expression support in PHP.
 This helps make data validation a relatively easy process and means that checking form content can take only a couple of lines of code.

 Once session variables and cookies are introduced it is then possible to create secure login areas and track user interaction within your website.
 For many attending the PHP course, this is one of the key pieces of functionality that most are extremely eager to implement.
 This is all explained alongside with a good background of the security implications of using these features.

-Finally the course looks at dealing with encoding and sending via PHP.
+The course looks at dealing with encoding and sending email via PHP.
 Although this is often straight forward, most web hosts will require prior authentication with an SMTP server.
 This will be covered using the PHP Mailer class as well as the basic PHP mail command.

 The course covers the following areas :